txt/se16/syllabus.md

 Students will work in groups of three to test their ability to work in groups to deliver software.

+Students will use Github to develop their software and Github issues to document their communications between each other for that project.

-Grades will be added together using:
+Grades will be assigned as follows:

 + Mid-term: Tuesday, March15, 20 marks
 + Final exam: 30 marks